Tag: Easter

 and now I won't let him go,

 On the Evangelical side, we’ve largely dismissed a whole group of people whose life is defined by being “married” to God, the monks, and (more often) nuns of the Roman Catholic and Eastern Orthodox Churches.
-It seems that we evangelicals are finally maturing to the point where we are able to those who walk this path willingly or not.
+It seems that we evangelicals are finally maturing to the point where we are able to honor those who walk this path willingly or not.

 One of the side-effects of this is that we can remove the pressure to “get married” (for solely getting married, not talking about other moral issues).
-This means we can open our concept of a faithful and fulfilling Christian life.
+This means we can open our concept of a and fulfilling Christian life.
 Married and single life both provide valuable reflections on this loving God that called the Jewish people his wife, and the self-sacrificing who calls his church his bride.

 ※Reflection※